Protection Grant

 More precisely, Protect Aid Workers can support humanitarian workers that are victims of:

-If a humanitarian aid worker becomes a victim of violence or is under threat of violence because of or incurred in the course of their duty as a humanitarian worker.
-Violence is defined as any form of physical or psychological harm that affects the health and/or wellbeing of staff member.
-It can include beatings, stabbings, gunshot wounds, impact of artillery or bombings, rape or other forms of sexual assault.
+Protect Aid Workers supports humanitarian aid workers victims of violence or under threat of violence because of or incurred in the course of their duty as a humanitarian worker.
+Violence is defined as any form of physical or psychological harm that affects the health and/or wellbeing of staff members.
+It can include beatings, stabbings, gunshot wounds, impact of artillery or bombings, rape or other forms of sexual assault or psychological violence.
 Protect Aid Workers can also support staff if they are injured in their homes due to general insecurity in the area where they live and work, in recognition that their continued presence in this area is a result of their humanitarian work.

-If a humanitarian worker is arrested, detained, or a legal action is brought against him/her due to his or her work as a humanitarian.
-This includes cases where a humanitarian worker is arrested on other charges, but there is a well-grounded suspicion or likelihood that these have been brought against the staff as a result of his/her work as a humanitarian.
+Protect Aid Workers supports humanitarian workers who were arrested, detained, or are/were subject to legal action due to his or her work as a humanitarian.
+This includes cases where humanitarian workers are arrested on other charges, but there is a well-grounded suspicion or likelihood that these have been brought against the staff as a result of their work as a humanitarian.

-We can also accept cases where it is an immediate family member of the humanitarian worker who is the victim of persecution due to the activity of the latter.
+Protect Aid Workers can also accept cases where an immediate family member of the humanitarian worker is the victim of persecution due to the humanitarian activity of a family member.

 If a humanitarian worker is kidnapped by a state or non-state actor, known or unknown, and is held against his or her will, Protect Aid Workers can issue a grant and provide support to the family.
-Requests may be made on his/her behalf through the organization that employs him/her or any other eligible entity that decides to represent him/her towards Protect Aid Workers.
+Requests may be made on his/her behalf through the organisation that employs him/her or any other eligible entity that decides to represent him/her towards Protect Aid Workers.
+The protection grant can also assist the aid worker upon release for his/her recovery.

-If a humanitarian worker received threat to their life or wellbeing, or the life or wellbeing of their family due to their role as humanitarian workers, Protect Aid Workers can provide for means allowing for example a temporary relocation
+If a humanitarian worker received threat to their life or wellbeing, or the life or wellbeing of their family due to their role as humanitarian workers, Protect Aid Workers can support means such as temporary relocation.

-Protect Aid Workers will consider for funding any cases when adverse occurrences stemming from the role of a humanitarian worker led to damage on the physical or mental health of the humanitarian worker.
-These incidents include but are not limited to exposure to hazardous environments, traumatic experiences, stress-related illnesses, injuries, etc.
+Protect Aid Workers will consider for funding any cases when adverse occurrences stemming from the role of a humanitarian worker led to damage to the physical or mental health of the humanitarian worker.

-If your incident does not fit in the above categories, and you are not sure whether it might or might not be covered, please do not hesitate to contact us.
-We can make exceptions to the above listed criteria for exceptional cases, where there is a significant, justifiable, and urgent need.
+If your incident does not fit in the above categories, and you are not sure whether it might or might not be covered, please do not hesitate to contact us through: hotline@protectaidworkers.org.
+Exceptions can be made to the above listed criteria for exceptional cases, where there is a significant, justifiable, and urgent need.

 The following situations are not covered by the mechanism: